QuentinBultinck/RetroAchievements/Misc/CR/Processing/CR_2025May_TreasuresDeep.md

 /// Triggers, reset conditions, edge cases.
 Were flags used correctly?
 Refer to the Proficiency-Checklist
 /// Multi-hash support?
 /// Protections: Demo/Cheat/Save/Bios/DipSwitch?
+Only 1 hash supported (USA)

+You used a checkpoint HitCount to check if the player has started a specific mission from the beginning.
+Then you would `ResetIf` this when cheats are activated

+### ❓ Cheats: Questions
+This game has lots of cheats and you were able protect the set against it very well.
+But I would love if you could elaborate on your cheat-protection somewhat:
+- Seems like all cheats need to be input via the PauseMenu?
+- I reckon from your achievement logic, you only protected against certain types of cheats, or did you protect against all?

 ## ∘───── 🔧 Rich Presence Logic ─────∘  // TODO
 /// Is a dynamic RP present?
 Not overly bloated or using unsupported Unicode.